 Guest Joel Martin is a podcaster and writer who is now our first four-time guest.
 He previously joined us in #Pratchat14 and #Pratchat44 for The Colour of Magic and The Light Fantastic, and in #Pratchat31 for The Long Earth.
 His independent podcasts, The Morning Bell and The Youth Vote, are currently on hiatus, but watch out for the new season of The Dementia Podcast from The Dementia Centre, produced by Joel, in September 2022.
 Find Joel online at thepenofjoel.com or on Twitter at @thepenofjoel.

-You can find full show notes and errata for this episode on our web site.
+As usual, you can find notes and errata for this episode on our website.

 Due to some technical difficulties we ended up delaying this episode until after #Pratchat58, so thank you for your patience!
 We’ve already recorded our next episode, #Pratchat59, in which we discuss The Science of Discworld III: Darwin’s Watch with science and fiction writer, Dr Kat Day.
 But in October for our sixtieth episode we’re having an open slather questions-only special, just like we did for #Pratchat30!
 So please send us your general Pratchett-related questions: about the show, books we’ve already covered, Sir Terry himself, the Discworld in general, the Guild of Recappers & Podcasters, Liz and Ben, being Australian/Fourecksian or anything else even vaguely on-topic.
 Use the hashtag #Pratchat60 on Twitter, Instagram or Facebook, or send us an email at firstname.lastname@example.org.